• Current

 Pathways (Funga), Graphite, Charcoal, and Pen on Paper Clay, approximately 96 x 96 inches, 2025

-Mutualistic Remains, Paper Clay and Terra-Cotta slip, approximately 72 x 72 inches, 2025
+Mutualistic Remnants, Paper Clay and Terra-Cotta slip, approximately 72 x 72 inches, 2025

-Mutualistic Remains (Detail), Paper Clay and Terra-Cotta slip, approximately 72 x 72 inches, 2025
+Mutualistic Remnants (Detail), Paper Clay and Terra-Cotta slip, approximately 72 x 72 inches, 2025

-Mutualistic Remains (Detail), Paper Clay and Terra-Cotta slip, approximately 72 x 72 inches, 2025
+Mutualistic Remnants (Detail), Paper Clay and Terra-Cotta slip, approximately 72 x 72 inches, 2025

-The type of paper used (paper bags, cardboard, toilet paper, egg cartons, etc.) also dramatically affected the results.
+The type of paper used, paper bags, cardboard, tissue paper, egg cartons, and other reclaimed paper fiber, also dramatically affected the results.
 Each material carries its own physical properties that, when combined, generate distinct textures and visual experiences.
-Some sheets dry into rigid, less absorbent surfaces, while others remain softer and readily soak up media.
+Some sheets dry into rigid, less absorbent surfaces, while others remain softer and readily absorb drawing media.

-I also observed how individual sheets often shifted from a flat plane into a subtle curve as they dried.
-This curvature, shaped by factors such as sheet thickness, paper type, and drying method (fans, blow dryers, sunlight, or combinations thereof), began to activate the viewer’s space and adjust their plane of vision.
-I learned that the kind of mark-making possible on each sheet was directly tied to these material conditions.
+I also observed how individual sheets often shifted from a flat plane into subtle curves as they dried.
+This curvature, shaped by factors such as sheet thickness, paper type, and drying methods, including fans, blow dryers, sunlight, or combinations of these, began to activate the viewer's space and alter their plane of vision.
+Each sheet suggested its own possibilities for mark-making, guided by its unique material characteristics.

-My interest in drawing biomorphic forms stems from research in microbiology, especially the work of evolutionary biologist Lynn Margulis, whose theory of “symbiosis in evolution” reshaped our understanding of genomic development.
+My interest in drawing biomorphic forms stems from research in microbiology, particularly the work of evolutionary biologist Lynn Margulis, whose theory of symbiosis in evolution transformed our understanding of genomic development.
 I am fascinated by the interdependence of bacteria, fungi, plants, and animals.
-Holobiont Assemblage is an experimental drawing in progress that references these intertwined life forms and imagines them as an ecological unit.
+Holobiont Assemblage is an experimental drawing project in progress that references these interconnected life forms and imagines them as a single ecological assemblage.

 Biome kubernētikos, Thread embedded in dyed Paper Clay, 13 x 13 in., 2024